About Kent Law School

 A leading UK law school

-Kent Law School is one of the leading law schools in the UK; we are ranked 14th in the Times Good University Guide 2017, 15th in The Guardian University Guide 2018 for law and 19th in the Complete University Guide 2018.
-Kent Law School is 50th in the Times Higher Education (THE) World University Rankings for law 2018 and is listed amongst the top 100 law schools in the world in the QS World University Rankings by Subject 2017.
-Kent is one of only nine UK law schools ranked in the top 100 QS World University Rankings by Subject which is also ranked in the top 20 of all three major UK league tables for law.
-In the National Student Survey (NSS) 2016, 91% of Law students at Kent were satisfied with the overall quality of their course.
+Kent Law School is one of the leading law schools in the UK; we are ranked 14th in The Times Good University Guide 2018, 15th in The Guardian University Guide 2018 for law and 19th in The Complete University Guide 2018.
+Kent Law School is 50th in the Times Higher Education (THE) World University Rankings for law 2018 and is listed amongst the top 100 law schools in the world in both the QS World University Rankings by Subject 2017 and the Shanghai Ranking’s Global Ranking of Academic Subjects 2017.
+In the National Student Survey (NSS) 2017, over 93% of Law students at Kent were satisfied with the overall quality of their course.
 Law at Kent was ranked 15th for overall satisfaction.

 Why study law at Kent?